soonchangAI/LFPR/README.md

 The official implementation for [Efficient label-free pruning and retraining for Text-VQA Transformers](https://www.sciencedirect.com/science/article/abs/pii/S0167865524001338)

-* A label-free importance score for structured pruning of autoregressive Transformers for TextVQA.
+* A label-free importance score for structured pruning of autoregressive Transformers for Text-VQA.

 *  An adaptive retraining approach for pruned Transformer models of varying sizes.